Ramsey and Buffon help Juventus beat Verona 2-1

-MILAN (AP) — Aaron Ramsey scored on his debut to send Juventus on its way to a 2-1 win over newly promoted Hellas Verona amid a strained atmosphere at Allianz Stadium on Saturday.
+MILAN (AP) — Aaron Ramsey scored in his debut to send Juventus on its way to a 2-1 win over newly promoted Hellas Verona amid a strained atmosphere at Allianz Stadium on Saturday.

-That goal canceled out Miguel Veloso’s opener for Verona, which also missed a penalty.
+His goal canceled out Miguel Veloso’s opener for Verona, which also missed a penalty.
 Cristiano Ronaldo was more successful with his spot kick for Juventus in the second half.

+“I’ve waited a long time for this moment,” said Ramsey, who has only recently returned to fitness following a hamstring injury.
+“I’m really happy, both for the victory and for the goal.”

 Juventus also needed Gianluigi Buffon to pull off a number of crucial saves to stop Verona from equalizing in the second half.

+Ronaldo put Juve’s sub-par performance down to the players’ exertions midweek in the 2-2 draw against Atletico Madrid in the Champions League.

+“It was a difficult game, but the important thing is that the team did well, we were losing and we recovered,” he said.
+“After the Champions League we were tired, it’s normal after such an intense game like the one against Atletico, but we take three points and go ahead.”

-There was a small protest outside the stadium before the match in support of the 12 hardcore Juventus “ultra” fan leaders who were arrested Monday after allegedly making illegal demands to the club to obtain more tickets.
+There was a small protest outside the stadium before the match in Turin in support of the 12 hardcore Juventus “ultra” fan leaders who were arrested Monday after allegedly making illegal demands to the club to obtain more tickets.

 A group of around 20 fans chanted for their release while others handed out leaflets.
 There were also no flags or banners displayed in the Curva Sud, where the ultras normally watch the match from.